iotaledger/stronghold.rs/spec/HOW-TO-SPEC.md

 ![drawing](/template/.images/7P-Lifecycle.drawio.svg)

 ## File Naming Conventions
 Files from this template should be renamed, where `project` is replaced with the name of the product.
-I.e. in the Bee project, there would be:
+I.e. in the HORNET project, there would be:
-- `/specifications/1-SCOPE/bee-SCOPE-0000.md`
+- `/specifications/1-SCOPE/hornet-SCOPE-0000.md`
-- `/specifications/3-SPECS/bee-ENGINEERING-SPEC-0000.md`
+- `/specifications/3-SPECS/hornet-ENGINEERING-SPEC-0000.md`
 - etc.

 ## File Versioning Conventions